 Subscription.
 Select an Azure subscription.
 For details, see Azure subscriptions.

 Master image: Select an operating system image.
-For details, see Master images.
+For details, see Images.

 Network connection: Select the connection to use for accessing resources in your network.
 For details, see Network connections.